zfisch/peeps/README.md

 ###To Run
 1. Download the repository to your computer.
-2. From the command line, navigate to the orgy folder and `chmod u+x followpeeps.sh`.
+2. From the command line, navigate to the peeps folder and `chmod u+x followpeeps.sh`.
 3. Enter `followpeeps.sh` to run the script.
 4. That's it!